-Reattributing some more Coins of Candragupta II
+Reattributing some more coins of Candragupta II

-Let us turn now to the main subject of this paper: the reattribution of some more coins of Candragupta II to Candragupta III.
-The argument starts with the coins of Candragupta III.
-As I pointed out in my 2013 paper, all coins accepted or even proposed to be those of Candragupta III feature one or the other of only two reverse tamphas, which I called the "circle tampha" and the "diamond tamgha."
+The argument for this reattribution starts with the coins of Candragupta III.
+As I pointed out in my 2013 paper, all coins accepted or even proposed to be those of Candragupta III feature one or the other of only two reverse tamghas, which I called the 'circle tamgha' and the 'diamond tamgha'.
 The two tamghas are illustrated in Figure 11.
-The Circle tamgha is very distinctive and there are no other tamphas that I know of that could be confused with it.
-A notable aspect of this tamgha is the presence of a slightly curvy line "dripping" from the circle towards the pellet below, which sometimes makes this circle look like a stylized conch.
-The Diamond tamgha, however, is similar to other tamghas; the critical feature of the tamgha in its present use is the presence of pellets on either end of the horizontal line below the "tines" pointing upwards.
-Gupta and Srivastava suggested that the tamghas may represent mint marks, and that may well be, but what is important is that the tamghas stand as markers for a variety of stylistic elements that are common to each of the two series, as discussed by Raven in her 1989 paper.
-Thus coins bearing these tamghas are closely related to other coins bearing the same tamghas, in much the same way that coins produced at the same mint (or at a specific workshop within a mint) at roughly the same time period are closely related.
+The Circle tamgha is very distinctive and there are no other known tamghas that could be confused with it.
+A notable aspect of this tamgha is the presence of a slightly curving line 'dripping' from the circle towards the pellet below, which sometimes makes this circle look like a stylized conch shell.
+The Diamond tampha, however, is similar to other tamghas.
+The critical feature of the tamgha in its present use is the presence of pellets on either end of the horizontal line above the diamond.
+Gupta and Srivastava suggested that the tamghas may represent mint marks, 32 which is possible, but what is important is that the tamghas stand as markers for a variety of stylistic elements that are common to each of the two series, as discussed by Raven in her 1989 paper.
+Thus coins bearing these tamphas are closely related to other coins bearing the same tamghas, in much the same way that coins produced at the same mint (or at a specific workshop within a mint) at roughly the same time are closely related.